-They show you in the way you catch them in small lies or moments of dishonesty.
+You see it in the way you catch them in small lies or moments of dishonesty.

 They show you in the way that they don’t do what they say they’re going to do.

-They show you in the way the things they aren’t telling you forms mountains of silence.
+It’s in the way the things they aren’t telling you forms mountains of silence.

-They show you in the way they don’t listen to you or show interest in what you’re actually saying.
+You see in the way they don’t listen to you or show interest in what you’re actually saying.

 They show you in the way they dismiss your feelings.

-They show you in the way they gaslight you and play the victim.
+It’s there in the way they gaslight you and play the victim.

-They show you in the way they don’t share with you their truths in the same way you share yours.
+You see it in the way they don’t share with you their truths in the same way you share yours.

 They show you in the way that something feels off and disingenuous.

-They show you in the way they ignore your boundaries and do what they want.
+You see it in the way they ignore your boundaries and do what they want.

 They show you in the way you feel when you step away– dazed, unsure, insecure.

-They show you in the way your gut is screaming for you to pay attention and get out.
+You feel it in the way your gut is screaming for you to pay attention and get out.